 You Can Tick the ‘Succession Planning’ Box by Completing this Simple Succession Planning Template for HR Managers.
+Watch out for the Pitfall.
+See below.

 Most companies do not have a succession plan.
 They neglect to implement even basic succession planning tools.
 This is because it can feel like a ‘woolly mammoth’.
 A Time Management term for a task that is huge and therefore people don’t know where to start!